scrzii/RSAPseRandoCrypter/README.md

 3. Decryption: call Decrypt method with secret key (generated at point 1) and encrypted message.
 Your will get an original message.

-All string data is stored in hexadecimal byte format
+All string data is stored in hexadecimal byte format If you use .dll reference add <EnablePreviewFeatures>true</EnablePreviewFeatures> to .csproj file